Jaysun-Jac/Blood-Cancer-Detection/README.md

-Script that classifies two types of images (Cancerous or health leukocytes) through pytorch When using script remeber to specifiy the PATH of where your image dataset is located
+Script that classifies two types of images (Cancerous or health leukocytes) through pytorch When using script remember to specifiy the PATH of where your image dataset is located

 Datasets I used: